 Knut and Isabella Fortuna (from an Sulaire)

 In 2010 he skippered on voyages to celebrate Jubilee's 75th birthday.
 She was returned to her home Port of Ness.
 As the last sailing sgoth Niseach to visit the island of Suile Sgeir, she was sailed back to that Island, with the writer Robert Macfarlane aboard.
 After returning to Ness, she was sailed on to Stromness, Orkney to make links with the Orkney Yole Association before a return voyage to Stornoway in October.

 Westray to Fair Isle, June 2010 - Ian's image from a voyage crewing on the 28ft Hereshoff design "Spirit of Rema" for Edward Anker.
 Ian joined Ed in Stornoway and helped take the small yacht on to cruise Shetland.
 Their route included Baltasound and Outskerries.
-Ed went on to take his vessel single-handed to Norway and back and is now continuing his solo circumnavigation.
-The voyage is one of many which will feed into ian's work in progress - a book which alternates the retelling of traditional stories with a log of navigating their settings.
+Ed went on to take his vessel single-handed to Norway and back and continued on his attempted solo circumnavigation.
+The voyage is one of many which will feed into Ian's non-fiction works - the retelling of traditional stories alternates with a log of navigating their settings.

 Ian's own sloop, El Vigo, a 33ft Robert Clark design, has taken part in many arts projects.
 Her own voyages have included a transit of Limfjord in Denmark and a non-stop North Sea crossing from Thyboren to Stornoway via the Pentland Firth.
 A detail of the chart used for the limfjorden passage, and a retelling of a story from that area, was the basis of a third photo-polymer print made with Emmanuelle Waeckerlé and Highland Print studio.
 The story was told to Alex Patience who responded with a version in Doric